webcoyote/linux-vm/README.md

 OPTIONAL: add more recipes & packages in recipes/developers.rb

-# Build the virtual machine - finally!
+## Build the virtual machine - finally!

-In a Windows command-shell:
+In a Windows command-shell type:

     vagrant up

-    :: ... several minutes from now: success!

-# One more step: update virtual box guest additions
+Now wait a bit.
+My computer takes about 15 minutes to build the VM.

+## Update VirtualBox Guest Additions

+Your computer may have a different version of VirtualBox than that which was used to build the original virtual machine image.
+You'll need to upgrade VirtualBox Guest Additions to make things work properly.

+Login to the virtual machine and restart it so that it boots into X-windows.
+This shouldn't be necessary but I have discovered that if you don't then the VirtualBox Guest Additions for X-windows don't work.

+On the guest virtual machine login and restart:

+    sudo shutdown -f -r now

+On the host operating system (after the guest restarts)

     vagrant vbguest

-... and reboot the VM one more time so that useful settings like Bidirectional Clipboard copy/paste work.
+Now reboot the VM one more time so that X-windows restarts with the new additions.

 # Common errors

-Sometimes things don't work.
 Check the file ERRORS.md for solutions to common problems.

-# MIDDLE MOUSE BUTTON
+## Middle mouse button

 I can't survive without middle-mouse-button scrolling in web browsers.
 It took me *hours* to find this solution; I am providing it to you so you can avoid this pain yourself.
 If your middle mouse button is not working, and you're using a Synaptics mouse driver (ThinkPad laptop, others?) then try this: